 Redmayne leads the cast here as the innocent and sweet Dug.
 Not his usual tone but still the character retains his awkward charm.
 Williams continues the studios tradition of plucky females with her Goona.
 Yet the stand out here is an on-form Tom Hiddelston.
 He delivers Lord Nooth’s one-liners with ease and an unusual but funny accent.

 The film contains the humour, animation, and at times charm we have come to expect from Aardman.
 Yet the simplicity of the plot and sport element make this more suited to a younger audience than the studio’s usual universal appeal.

-Early Man is out in cinemas now!
+Early Man is out on DVD & Blu-Ray now!